AlexeyKhfzv/TextGenerator/README.md

 ### Experiment N°2

 ![Experiment_2](Experiment_2.png)
 Here I added the initial token, which will be used to generate the next letter.
-On the next step, as a token my program will take the first one without the first character + new letter.
+On the next step, as a token my program will take our token without the first character + new letter.
 * Old token: onegin
 * Next letter: t
 * New token: negint